greenrobot/EventBus/README.md

 EventBus
 ========
 EventBus is an Android optimized publish/subscribe event bus.
 A typical use case for Android apps is gluing Activities, Fragments, and background threads together.
 Conventional wiring of those elements often introduces complex and error-prone dependencies and life cycle issues.
-Propagating listeners through all participants (e.g. background service -> activity -> multiple fragments or helper classes) becomes deprecated.
+With EventBus propagating listeners through all participants (e.g. background service -> activity -> multiple fragments or helper classes) becomes deprecated.
 EventBus decouples event senders and receivers and thus simplifies communication between app components.
+Less code, better quality.
 And you don't need to implement a single interface!

 General Usage and API
 ---------------------